 After each game, please record how many ends each team won, along with the final game score.
 Forms for this purpose will be distributed by the organisers.
 Completed forms should be signed or initialled by a member from each team and then turned in at the registration desk.
 The bonspiel’s Draw Master will enter the relevant details into a master scoring spreadsheet that will be made available for public viewing throughout the competition.

-To determine which eight teams move on to the Quarter Finals from the four pools of teams, we will select the team with the most points from each individual pool, plus the top four teams from among the 20 teams that aren’t the top in their individual pool.
+To determine which eight teams move on to the Quarter Finals from the six pools of teams, we will select the team with the most points from each individual pool, plus the top two teams from among the 24 teams that aren’t the top in their individual pool.
 The eight teams chosen to advance will then be ranked in order on the basis of the number of points earned during pool play.
 The Quarter Finals will commence on Sunday with the top ranked team playing the bottom ranked team, the 2nd from the top playing the 2nd from the bottom, and so forth.

-As there may be ties that need to be broken (when selecting the top team from each pool, when selecting the four additional teams, and also when putting the eight selected teams into ranked order), we will require all teams in the bonspiel to perform a measured draw to the button at the completion of their first game on Friday.
+As there may be ties that need to be broken (when selecting the top team from each pool, when selecting the two additional teams, and also when putting the eight selected teams into ranked order), we will require all teams in the bonspiel to perform a measured draw to the button at the completion of their first game.
 This draw will be supervised and recorded by a Draw Official who will get to use our spiffy laser measure.
 If it is the first game played by each team on the sheet and both need to perform a measured draw, then the team that would not have had the hammer if another end were to be played will perform its draw first.